 For most lawyers, generation Y is a bit of a mystery.
 It’s a gap that we’re seeing in professional industries across the board, but especially in industries like law.
 Generation Y lawyers make up less than 10% of American lawyers, but they make up nearly 30% of their business.

 So, unsurprisingly, many lawyers are asking themselves: how do we bridge the generation gap and bring those young people into our offices?

 Well, here’s your answer!
 These are the 4 things you need to keep in mind to see those young faces walking through your doors:

-A trend that analysts are noticing is that generation Y just isn’t as concerned with money as the past generation.
-Not that they have less reason to be, but that it’s not a priority in their life the way it was for most of generation X. They might be working professionals, but they’re not gunning for promotions like their predecessors.
-Instead, they want to focus on personal pursuits, whether that’s friends, family, or hobbies.
+A trend that analysts are noticing is that generation Y isn’t as concerned with money as the past generation.
+Not that they have less reason to be, but that it’s not a priority in their life the way it was for generation X.

 That’s not to say they won’t be interested in getting a deal, but it does mean that being frugal isn’t necessarily their first priority.
 Rather than choosing your firm because you’ve offered the lowest rate, they’re more likely to choose it for having a brand identity that they feel like they want to support.

 Generation Y Are Online